flenniken/statictea/docs/runFunction.md

 # funValues

-Create a list of the values in the specified dictionary.
+Create a list out of the values in the specified dictionary.

 ~~~
 values(dictionary: dict) list